 INTRODUCTION

-For many rare and threatened species, little monitoring data exists to inform conservation decision-making (Karanth et al. 2003, Good et al. 2006, Brito 2010).
+For many rare and threatened species, little research or monitoring data exist to inform conservation decision-making (Karanth et al. 2003, Good et al. 2006, Brito 2010).
+Despite a lack of data and models, manageres still need to make predictions about the potential or probably effects of management choices in order to make management decisions (CITATIONS?
+Maybe just SDM papers).
 In such situations, decision makers often rely on qualitative assessments of species risk which may be subjective and lack explicit acknowledge of uncertainty (McCarthy et al. 2004).
-Although qualitative methods are useful in many circumstances, there may be many cases where even some knowledge of the species life history and ecology can be used to develop demographic projection models that result in quantitative assessments of resiliency and extinction risk and associated uncertainties.
+Although qualitative methods are useful in some circumstances, there may be many cases where even some knowledge of the species life history and ecology can be used to develop demographic projection models that result in quantitative assessments of resiliency and extinction risk and associated uncertainties.
 These quantitative projections allow for the explicit acknowledgement and incorporation of uncertainty and provide decision makers with more nuanced results upon which to base their decisions.